 All staff and volunteers working in the school must be given a copy of the Child Protection policy immediately upon starting work at the school as part of their induction.
 All staff and volunteers working in the school must complete safeguarding training appropriate to their role as part of their induction and at a minimum of annually thereafter.
-As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety), safeguarding training will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), safeguarding training will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The school's safeguarding training plan will build upon existing staff knowledge, in addition to refreshing key knowledge, and will be pertinent to the needs of the school community.
 The school draws upon School Improvement Liverpool's induction guidance (Schools' Safeguarding Handbook) to ensure all appropriate policies and guidance are shared.
 School will schedule various briefings and training sessions across the year to provide relevant information for all staff.
 Staff will complete the Hayes online safeguarding units as well as various face to face sessions.